christianwaldmann/autocomplete_postgres/README.md

 # Autocomplete with PostgreSQL

-Demo showcasing autocompletion for a input field with random generated data which is stored persistent in a database.
+Project for testing out input autocompletion with PostgreSQL using randomly generated data.

 The suggestions are based on a substring search.
 The necessary query is done efficiently with a trigram index (pg_trgm, gin).